-We focus on number theory, arithmetic algebraic geometry, and algebraic K-theory.
+We focus on number theory, representation theory, arithmetic algebraic geometry, and algebraic K-theory.

 In its most basic form, number theory studies properties of the integers.